-For calculating its capital requirements for operational risk the company follows the Basic Indicator Approach as described in Prudential Rules.
+For calculating its capital requirements for operational risk the company follows the Basic Indicator Approach as described under article 39 to 44 and described as per annex-4 of Prudential Rules.

 Liquidity Risk

 Liquidity risk is the risk that arises when the maturity of assets and liabilities does not match.
 An unmatched position may potentially increase the risk of losses.
 Liquidity risk also arises from the lack of marketability of a security or asset that cannot be traded quickly enough in the market in order to prevent or minimize a loss or to make a profit.